 “There are exceptional opportunities in this market.
 We anticipate creating more sophisticated analyses that let us be even more proactive by combining pharmacy and medical knowledge to create earlier levels of predictability and greater levels of accuracy.
 There are also opportunities to integrate payers into the process and help them understand the value that pharmacies deliver in managing health care outcomes.
 To present this vision, we need a very strong analysis that demonstrates a meaningful impact.
 "That’s what SAS does exceptionally well,” Ayshford concludes.

-Ateb wanted to identify patients at risk of lapsing from their long-term prescription regimens and help its pharmacy clients with interventional patient-messaging campaigns to prevent and correct lapses to improve patient outcomes and increase prescription volumes.
+Identify patients at risk of lapsing from their long-term prescription regimens and help pharmacy clients with interventional patient-messaging campaigns to prevent and correct lapses to improve patient outcomes and increase prescription volumes.

-SAS enables Ateb to sift through millions of prescription transactions to find combinations of factors that equate to a higher propensity to lapse.
-SAS improves the speed of model building and the accuracy of the results – equating to a 150 to 200 percent ROI.
+Now Ateb can sift through millions of prescription transactions to find combinations of factors that equate to a higher propensity to lapse.
+Improved the speed of model building and the accuracy of the results, equating to a 150 to 200% ROI.